suri7897/PINN4SOH_NASA_dataset/plotter/dqdv_figures/README.md

 ### Comparision with Original NASA data
 > Compared MAE, MAPE, and RMSE of three models between the NASA dataset and the NASA_dQdV dataset.

+>[!Warning]
+>This comparison may be less meaningful, as the models trained on the NASA dataset use charging data, while those on the NASA_dQdV dataset use discharging data.

 <img width="3583" height="4815" alt="Compare" src="https://github.com/user-attachments/assets/1037db3e-d9e0-4816-a93c-e87beb5c919a" />

 **[Figure | MAE, MAPE, RMSE comparison of three models on NASA vs. NASA_dQdV.]**